 Seniors who are malnourished are also more likely to suffer from falls—which are the number one reason elderly adults end up in the hospital.
 With these serious health risks in mind, it is important that as a senior caregiver you are making an extra effort to keep your loved one as healthy as possible while preventing issues with malnourishment.

 - Make sure you are helping your loved one eat.
 One of the best ways to make sure a senior is eating is to monitor their meals and watch them do it.

 - Encourage your loved one to make better food choices.
-Many times, malnutrition isn’t just from seniors not eating, it is from them eating the wrong Try to encourage a diet filled with healthy fruits, veggies and lean proteins and one void of sugars, fried foods and salts.
+Many times, malnutrition isn’t just from seniors not eating, it is from them eating the wrong food.
+Try to encourage a diet filled with healthy fruits, veggies, and lean proteins and one void of sugars, fried foods, and salts.

 - Don’t forget about snacks.
 These are a great way to help seniors who may be at risk for malnutrition to get some extra, healthy nutrients into their everyday diet.
 This is especially helpful for those who can’t eat a great deal in a single sitting.